gentimouton/pokemon_purple/README.md

-# pokemon_purple
+# Constraints
-Game engine for clone of pokemon red and blue
+* Mix between pokemon and monster hunter.
+* Using Pokemon Red/Blue assets.
+* Each map is exactly 16x16 tiles.

 # See also